By Raina Cornish •

 If race didn’t matter, then why are there constant news stories on Facebook and other social media about how a white kid was bullied so he shot up a school?
 Or a white guy raped a little Black girl and gets a week in jail or less?
 Modern racism is right there in front of everyone’s faces.
 Either they see it, or they turn a blind eye to it.
 I recently saw a story on social media about two men committing the same crime.
 Both first time offenders, but one was Black, and the other was white.
 Guess who got the longer sentence?
 The Black man.
 If race didn’t matter, then why are most school shootings committed by white adolescents?
 Black children could receive the same amount of bullying, get into a fight, then be labeled as a dangerous felon.
 But if a white person does it they get justified.
 What else is there to say besides racism is real, “color blindness” is made up, and history is slowly repeating itself?

-Raina Cornish has written reviews on books/documentaries based on racism and also white privilege/preferences.
-She also writes poems of her experience as a Black female.
+Raina Cornish has written reviews on books/documentaries based on racism and also white privilege/preferences and poetry about her experience as a Black female.